-If you feel fit and well, and don’t have any underlying health conditions, perhaps now is a good time to vist a preserved line.
+If you feel fit and well, and don’t have any underlying health conditions, perhaps now is a good time to vist a preserved line while you still can.
 Take a ride, spend some cash, enjoy yourself.
-It’s just about possible in the UK at the moment (although I appreciate it could be difficult elsewhere and this may change in the UK too).
+It’s just about possible in the UK at the moment (although I appreciate it could be difficult elsewhere and this is very likely to change in the UK too).

 Maybe you aren’t healthy enough to visit or you just dont want to at the moment.
 Why not see if you favourite preserved railway has an online shop and support them by spending some money online.
 You’ll get the pleasure of opening the packet when it arrives by post.